 B.Sc., Manchester Polytechnic (United Kingdom); M.Sc., University of Stirling (United Kingdom); Ph.D.
 University of South Hampton (United Kingdom)

-Dr. Matt Dye is interim director of the joint Ph.D. program in Cognitive Science, director of the NTID SPACE research center, and an associate professor in the Department of Liberal Studies at RIT/NTID.
+Dr. Matt Dye is interim director of the joint Ph.D. program in Cognitive Science, director of the NTID SPACE research center, and a professor in the Department of Liberal Studies at RIT/NTID.
 He also has an affiliate appointment with the Department of Psychology at RIT and an adjunct appointment with the Department of Neuroscience at URMC.

 Moving to the United States from the UK, Dye completed a postdoctoral fellowship in Brain and Cognitive Sciences at The University of Rochester (2002-2009).
 His Ph.D. in Psychology was awarded in 2001 by the University of Southampton, where he conducted psycholinguistic research on British Sign Language.